Community Funding and Support

 ‘Community Initiative Support’ provides an opportunity for a community provider to ask for help to develop and deliver new health promotion initiatives.
 ‘Help’ may be financial or ‘in-kind’ (as listed in the application form).

-- how well you did (participation evidence) and;
+how well it was done (participation evidence) and;

 Preferred initiatives will:

-If your initiative targets or includes children, you must show evidence of having a child protection policy.
+Initiatives that target or include children must show evidence of having child protection policies.

 Nelson Bays Primary Health will not fund:

-- Fundraising initiatives, campaigning or an activity associated with a political party
+fundraising initiatives, campaigning or activites associated with political parties

-- that is a repeat (must be start-up or new)
+that has been run before (must be start-up or new)

-- from an organisation or group that has failed to submit a feedback report from prior funding received
+from an organisation or group that has failed to submit a feedback report from prior NBPH funding

-- Applications are limited to two per organisation or group per year
+will be limited to one grant per organisation or group per year

-- Explain how your workforce development will impact on high needs communities e.g. Maori, Pasifika, Refugees or those who live in low socio-economic communities
+able to explain how your workforce development will impact on high-needs communities e.g. Maori, Pasifika, Refugees or those who live in low socio-economic environments

 Accountability and Acknowledgement

-Accountability is one of the key ‘code of ethics’ when applying for and receiving funds.
-If you have been successful with your funding application, we invite you to use this reporting template to guide your feedback reporting.
+Accountability is key when applying for and receiving funds.
+Successful applicants should use this Feedback Reporting template to guide feedback reporting.